I have always imagined that Paradise

 And that’s what I ended up doing: studying library sciences.
 Via word of mouth I then moved to different libraries to update and integrate their manual indexes, lists and catalogues with electronic ones.
 Often Herculean at best, since each library had thousands of books, CDs, videos, newspapers and other items waiting to be added.

 Other tasks included laminating and shelving books, but even a fall down the library staircase in high heels while carrying a box of heavy books could not keep me away.
-Result was ruptured tendons and blue/purple/yellow Picasso-like artwork on my ankle which ended up in a cast twice in the space of six months.
-Yes, you know my Nana’s saying by now, “Girl, if you want to get somewhere in life, do it well, or don’t start at all.”
+The result was ruptured tendons and blue/purple/yellow Picasso-like artwork on my ankle which ended up in a cast twice in the space of six months.
+Yes, you know my Nana’s saying by now, “Girl if you want to get somewhere in life, do it well, or don’t start at all.”

 Typical Nana-wisdom.
 After all, born in the middle of the First World War, and lived through the Second one eating potato peels in order to survive.
 Sadly she only lived until age 70, for she had wisdom worthy of being published in Encyclopædia Britannica.